 In truth, it was quite sad.
 The trip exposed us to the trauma these children have suffered through abuse, but it was different to the abuse we are usually exposed to through our charity work as often it is centred around girls and sexual abuse.
 With this project however we saw how there was actually a demand for the products being made, which only served to further fuel the exploitation that the employers inflicted on the children.
 This made it worse in a way, as the industry is actually being fed by market demand, yet the end buyer is so unaware of the abuse that goes into making each product.
 Visiting the children truly deepened our understanding of the project and allowed us to develop a new connection – making us feel more committed to help end this abuse and engage others on the mission.

 Did you hear any case study/story you’d like to share?

-There was one instance we heard about, while is when the boys fall asleep while they work.
-The employer mixes chilli with water and will throw it in the face of any boy who falls asleep at work, irritating the skin and causing potential harm to the eyes as well as inflicting significant pain in the nose and throat.
-Some boys are also subjected to violence and sexual abuse.
+There was one instance we heard about, which is that when the boys fell asleep from exhaustion while working, the employer mixed chilli powder with water and threw it in their face.
+This irritates the skin and causes potential harm to the eyes as well as inflicting significant pain in the nose and throat.
+Some boys are also subjected to violence and sexual abuse

 While we were visiting, the boys put on a play for us.
 They use drama as part of their therapy and it turned out to be a really powerful and emotional way of portraying the characters that they have encountered during their lives.
 By giving the children this opportunity of role playing, it gives them an outlet for their anger and frustration, while also promoting togetherness and the community spirit that is so important for their rehabilitation and recovery.
 This is promoted by Tabaar’s founder Mr Ramesh Paliwal, who is still motivated by his discovery of the street children as a voiceless community who need support so that they don’t end up being exploited in these industries – by rescuing the children and providing them with these creative outlets, he is giving them the voice that they didn’t have before.